mrtrpak/Google-Analytics-Certification/README.md

 1) Create or sign in to Analytics account.
 2) Setup a property (represents your website or app and is the collection point in Analytics for data).
 3) Add the tracking code to your site.
 Admin > tracking info > add after opening <head> tag on each page.
 4) Verify that the tracking code is working.
-Open website in serparate tab and check on analytics.
+Open website in serparate tab and check on analytics

+## Create Reporting Views

+- **Views:** the level in an Analytics account where you can access reports and analysis tools.